attenterprise/attsc/readme.md

 This object contains the setup for the Location service Locaid.
 The user specific details required are

 * Class ID
-* Login
+* Username
 * Password
+* Accuracy

 As listed above, these credentials can be obtained by registering at http://pte.att.com/lis

 #### LocationSmart Setup
 This object contains the setup for the LocationSmart Location service.
 The user specific details required are

-* Login
+* Username
 * Password
+* Accuracy

 As listed above, these credentials can be obtained by registering at http://pte.att.com/lis

 #### Location Service Setup
 This object specifies which Location Service should be used.
-The platform is build, so either LocAid or LocationSmart sevices can be used for Location Services.
+The application is designed to allow either LocAid or LocationSmart sevices can be used for Location Services.
 To select, just chose either LocAid or LocationSmart from the the drop down box.
 **NOTE** This must be done at system setup time.
 To change after this time, all engineer location subscriptions must first be cancelled, then Location Service can be changed.